This post may contain affiliate links. See my disclosure policy.

 You can buy either hulled or pearled barley.

-Pearled barley is not a whole grain and therefore not as nutritious.
-It has been processed to have both the outer husk removed but also the highly nutritious bran layer.
+Pearled barley is not a whole grain and, therefore, not as nutritious.
+It has been processed to have both the outer husk removed and the highly nutritious bran layer.
 It has a lighter color with a more matte appearance.

 What Does Barley Taste Like?